- October Winners

 All donations are processed securely via stripe or paypal and sent to your charity of choice each month.
 We do not store your credit card details.

-If you make a one-off donation we add 1 Vote for every $ you give.
+If you donate we add 1 Vote for every $ you give.

 How often can I vote?